New guidance for safe plasterboard installation

 James Maclean, British Gypsum Training Academy Manager comments: “this Guidance comes at a time when the construction industry is crying out for straight-forward, clear instruction on how construction site productivity can be improved while keeping the workforce safe.
 Our Guidance demonstrates that requirements of both safe manual handling and COVID-19 can be managed together.
 Our priority is to work with all customers to ensure they feel confident handling and installing plasterboard.”

-To download the Guidance or if you have a question relating to your own specific site, please contact our Technical Support Team via BGTechnical.Enquiries@bpb.com.
+If you have a question relating to your own specific site, please contact our Technical Support Team via BGTechnical.Enquiries@bpb.com.